seed-rs/seed-homepage/markdown/element_deepdive.md

             listeners: Vec::new();
             text: None,
             children: Vec::new(),
+            id: None,
+            next_level: None,
+            el_ws: None,
+            raw_html: false,
+            namespace: None,
+            did_mount: None,
+            did_update: None,
+            will_unmount: None,
         }
     ]
 }
 ```
 For most uses, the first example (using macros) will be the easiest to read and write.
-You can mix in constructors (or struct literals) in components as needed, depending on your code structure.
+You can mix in constructors in components as needed, depending on your code structure.
+It's evident that struct literals are too verbose, due to the auxillary fields.